Tapad/scala-native-workshop/content.md

 > _- scala-native.org_

 Scala Native can take a Scala program with objects, traits, higher kinded types etc. and translate it down to the same the same kind of executable machine code that you would've got from a C compiler.

+Note:

+* Multi-platform languages are all the rage these days
+* Scala native is an AOT compiler for Scala
+* It means …

 ---